 Jessie graciously gave me a tour of the bedrooms on the second floor, including a modernized bathroom her husband had installed with new light fixtures and new windows.
 “He put each one of them in himself…” Jessie shared, quite proudly.
 As we headed downstairs, we turned a corner and there was another bathroom, an old tub with claw feet and an antique mirror hanging above it.
 We turned a corner then stepped onto very old, chipped concrete steps leading down into a large open basement.
 I could see thick spiderwebs in all the corners where the sun rays shone through even more windows.
 Another fireplace, a small room with only a toilet, water-damaged cupboards with a stainless steel sink were in between huge concrete pillars that held the old structure in place.
 It smelled of damp dirt and very thick musk.

-(Steps leading down into the basement, another fireplace, water-damaged cupboards…)
+Steps leading into the basement, another fireplace, water damaged cupboards…

 In 1947, the Old Green Haunted House was sold to the Medley family and during this period of time the basement portion was unusable due to frequent flooding.
 For the first 3 months in 1951, the house was owned by the Santana family who bought it in January, and sold it in March, for unknown reasons.
 I asked Jessie if it was true about the tunnels, the locals had always claimed were underneath the house?
 She said it was true, then showed them to me as I snapped more pictures of the rock-filled crevices in the wall.
 “They used the tunnels to transport the Japanese after the war, is what we always heard, but none of us ever dared to climb through them for fear of the powdered dirt collapsing on us.”